bjuppa/com-plain-date/README.md

 with every imported utility, but you'll probably find that most projects require very few of them.

+### Unambiguous function names

+The unfortunate choice of name for `Date` in JavaScript makes any function with the word `date` difficult to quickly assess from the name alone.
+Does it operate on `Date` or not?
+Had `Date` been called `Instant` or even `DateTime`, the single word `date` could have been used in the names of our utility functions that operates on plain-date objects.

+Now that's not the case so a deliberate decision has been made to use the longer but less ambiguous `PlainDate` and `PlainTime` in function names.
+For example, our utilities are called `parsePlainDate` and `formatPlainDate`, even though `parseDate` and `formatDate` would have been more succinct.

+Functions related to JavaScript `Date` objects have the word `Instant` in their names whenever needed for clarity.

 ## Limitations

 Current JavaScript `Date` objects support the Gregorian calendar only, and